 The Top Signs of Omniverts

 - Make hard shifts between being an extrovert and introvert.

 - React as extroverted or introverted based on what they feel others need from them.

-- Can act like two different people, depending on what situation they’re in.
+- Can act and talk like two different people, depending on what situation they’re in.